miattey/rider-webapp/README.md

 To ensure that the connection to the data source is successful, click the Test Connection link.

-Now that the database has been created, you can populate the datbles using the database_table.sql file in the repo
+Now that the database has been created, you can populate the database tables using the database_table.sql file in the repo

 After that Build and run the project